CPR Hands Placement for Adults

 Chest compression is the most critical element of CPR.
 If someone is in cardiac arrest, their heart is either not beating or cannot circulate blood to the brain and other vital organs.
 Abdominal compressions squeeze the victim's heart to manually pump the heart and circulate oxygenated blood to the body.

-If compressions are not performed adequately, blood circulation may not be effective.
+If compressions are not performed adequately, blood circulation won't be effective.
 If compressions are ineffective, CPR will be useless too.
-On the other hand, effective chest compressions can keep a person viable until help arrives and can even get the heart beating again on its own.
+On the other hand, effective chest compressions keep a person viable until help arrives and get the heart beating again on its own.

 The proper hand placement for performing chest compressions during CPR is on the lower half of the breastbone, at the center of the patient's chest.
 The hands should be placed one on top of the other, with the heel of one hand resting directly on top of the other.
 This technique allows for greater depth and force to be applied to each compression.
 It is important to follow correct technique when performing CPR, as proper technique will help ensure that the patient receives effective chest compressions and a better chance for survival.